Kingdom of the Suebi: King Rechila

 King Rechila's shortlived conquests (438-448).

 In 438 Hermeric became ill.
 Having annexed the entirety of the former Roman province of Gallaecia, he made peace with the local population, and retired, leaving his son Rechila as king of the Sueves.
 Rechila saw an opportunity for expansion and began pushing to other areas of the Iberian Peninsula.
 In the same year he campaigned in Baetica, defeating in open battle the Romanae militiae dux Andevotus by the banks of the Genil river, capturing a large treasure.
 A year later, in 439, the Sueves invaded Lusitania and entered into its capital, Mérida, which briefly became the new capital of their kingdom.
-Rechila continued with the expansion of the kingdom, and by 440 he fruitfully besieged and forced the surrender of a Roman official, count Censorius, in the strategic city of Mértola.
+Rechila continued with the expansion of the kingdom, and by 440 he fruitfully besieged and forced the surrender of a Roman official, comes Censorius, in the strategic city of Mértola.
 Next year, in 441, the armies of Rechila conquered Seville, just months after the death of the old king Hermeric, who had ruled his people for more than thirty years.
 With the conquest of Seville, capital of Baetica, the Suevi managed to control Baetica and Carthaginensis.
 It has been said, however, that the Suevi conquest of Baetica and Carthaginensis was limited to raids, and Suevi presence, if any, was minute.

 In 446, the Romans dispatched to the provinces of Baetica and Carthaginensis the magister utriusque militiae Vitus, who, assisted by a large number of Goths, attempted to subdue the Suevi and restore imperial administration in Hispania.
 Rechila met and defeated the Goths; Vitus fled in disgrace and no more imperial attempts were made to retake Hispania.
 In 448, Rechila died as a pagan, leaving the crown to his son, Rechiar.